Roger Cotes

 Roger Cotes FRS (10 July 1682 – 5 June 1716) was an English mathematician, known for working closely with Isaac Newton by proofreading the second edition of his famous book, the Principia, before publication.
-He also invented the quadrature formulas known as Newton–Cotes formulas, and made a geometric argument that can be interpreted as a logarithmic version of Euler's formula.
+He also devised the quadrature formulas known as Newton–Cotes formulas, which originated from Newton's research, and made a geometric argument that can be interpreted as a logarithmic version of Euler's formula.
 He was the first Plumian Professor at Cambridge University from 1707 until his death.

 Early life

 Cotes was born in Burbage, Leicestershire.
 His parents were Robert, the rector of Burbage, and his wife, Grace, née Farmer.
 Roger had an elder brother, Anthony (born 1681), and a younger sister, Susanna (born 1683), both of whom died young.
 At first Roger attended Leicester School, where his mathematical talent was recognised.
 His aunt Hannah had married Rev. John Smith, and Smith took on the role of tutor to encourage Roger's talent.
 The Smiths' son, Robert Smith, became a close associate of Roger Cotes throughout his life.
 Cotes later studied at St Paul's School in London and entered Trinity College, Cambridge, in 1699.
 He graduated BA in 1702 and MA in 1706.